msa-em/cell-browser/02_approach.md

 A free and open-source solution, described elsewhere [@doi:10.1242/jcs.262198] is embeddable in Elemental Microscopy with the `:::{any:bundle}` directive.
 Pyramidal Deep Zoom image (DZI) data hosted on Github Pages is streamed to the [OpenSeadragon](https://openseadragon.github.io/) viewer.
-Readers cannot control dimensions like channels or time, so it is best suited for single-channel or composite images like NucleusNet.
+By default, readers have limited control of dimensions like channels or time, so it is best suited for single-channel or composite images like NucleusNet.

 ```{code}
 :::{any:bundle} https://curvenote.github.io/widgets/widgets/openseadragon.mjs